cherattk/cherattk.github.io/README.md

 ### Todo App
-This Todo is an example usage of eventset package
+This Todo is an example usage of [eventset](https://github.com/cherattk/eventset)